 The 2017 NASCAR season brought about a whole new points system.
 Although at first it was harshly received by the racing community, now most fans can agree that this new system has given us more intense racing.

 Points are gathered throughout the 26 races of the regular season.
 Right before the first Playoff race, which is at Chicagoland Speedway, the points are reset for the 16 drivers competing for the Championship.
 If a driver fails to advance through the rounds, what ever they finished in for their final round will determine their overall place for the season.

 There are two types of points given during the race; Championship and Playoff points.
-With each race drivers are given points depending on where there place in the first two stages and depending on where the place at the end of the race.
+With each race drivers are given points depending on where they place in the first two stages and depending on where they place at the end of the race.